exercism/csharp/exercises/concept/squeaky-clean/.docs/instructions.md

 # Instructions

-In this exercise you will implement a partial set of utility routines to help a developer clean up identifier names.
+In this exercise, you will implement a partial set of utility routines to help a developer clean up identifier names.

-In the 5 tasks you will gradually build up the routine `Clean` A valid identifier comprises zero or more letters and underscores.
+In the 5 tasks you will gradually build up the routine `Clean`.
+A valid identifier comprises zero or more letters and underscores.

-In all cases the input string is guaranteed to be non-null.
+In all cases, the input string is guaranteed to be non-null.
 If an empty string is passed to the `Clean` function, an empty string should be returned.
 Note that the caller should avoid calling the routine `Clean` with an empty identifier since such identifiers are ineffectual.

 ## 1. Replace any spaces encountered with underscores

 Implement the (_static_) `Identifier.Clean()` method to replace any spaces with underscores.
 This also applies to leading and trailing spaces.

 ```csharp
 Identifier.Clean("my   Id");